Navigation auf uzh.ch

 In her latest research paper “Economic and financial consequences of water risks: The case of hydropower” Chiara, together with Skand Goel and Adrian von Jagow, looks into how water risks affect hydroelectricity generation in Europe and the US.

-These past summers of intense droughts have exposed a hidden vulnerability: the reliance of hydropower, a crucial clean energy source, on consistent water availability.
-Droughts crippled hydropower generation in China, Italy, France, and Portugal, highlighting the potential impact of water scarcity on our energy future.
+Recent summers of intense drought have exposed a hidden vulnerability: the reliance of hydropower, a crucial clean energy source, on consistent water availability.
+Droughts have crippled hydropower generation in China, Italy, France, and Portugal, highlighting the potential impact of water scarcity on our energy future.

 Through this study, the researchers investigated two crucial points: